bradwestness/bradwestness.github.io/_posts/2020/2020-02-01-lack-rack-plex-nas-part-1.md

 ## To Be Continued...

 I now had my LACK Rack built.
-The next step was to get an OS installed on the thing, which I will cover in Part 2.
+The next step was to get an OS installed on the thing, and install the GPU.
+There were some twists and turns along the way, which I will cover in Part 2.